intelsdi-x/swan/ansible/README.md

 # Ansible swan deployment playbook

 ## Introduction
-To deploy your own swan experiments to remote nodes we provide a environment preparation scripts both for your host and remote machines.
+To deploy your own Swan experiments to remote nodes we provide a environment preparation scripts both for your host and remote machines.
 Note that currently host preparation script uses `apt` package manager so `Debian` or `Ubuntu` would be a great choice.
 Remote installation scripts(ansible) on the other hand, are written for `CentOS7`.

 ## Usage
 First, to prepare your own machine for development and build Swan locally run following: